Menu

 IOUS has been effectively used during vaginal pelvic surgery using TAUS or TVUS in a study of 29 patients to aid posterior culdotomy, whilst improving access to the pouch of Douglas.39 No complications were reported amongst the cohort, contrary to the 162 patients who had the procedure in the absence of ultrasound guidance and experienced six complications, including three rectal injuries, one ureteric and two retroperitoneal fluid collections.39

-The use of IOUS has also been described in the context of fertility sparing surgery (FSS); the aim of which is to resect gynecological pathology, whilst preserving reproductive potential and ability to conceive.
-In the management of borderline ovarian tumors (BOTs) for example, conventional methods to treat primary or recurrence of disease have included performing an oophorectomy to ensure complete resection of pathology.
-Through surveillance monitoring with ultrasound, it is possible to identify recurrences presenting as small intraovarian deposits, too small to be visualized at laparoscopy (Figures 1 and 2).40 Although it is feasible to manage such patients conservatively and operate only once the lesion is large enough to be seen at laparoscopy,41 it is possible that delaying intervention may later cause upstaging of disease, subjecting women to unnecessary invasive surgery.
-Recurrent serous BOTs (sBOTs) also increase in size at a rate of approximately 0.06 mm per month, and therefore, the time it takes for the lesion to be deemed adequate enough to perform laparoscopic resection, may delay the women’s future plans for pregnancy.41 IOUS using TVUS and TRUS modalities have been successfully used to treat a series of seven women presenting with a first recurrence of sBOTs, who wished to preserve their fertility.40 The women in the series all underwent ultrasound guided ovarian wedge resection (UGOWR) of lesions between 12 and 37 mm and deeply embedded within ovarian tissue to be seen laparoscopically.40 Six of the seven women operated on did not develop recurrence of disease during a follow up time of 1–20 months, thus demonstrating safe and complete resection of non-benign intra ovarian lesions is feasible.40 UGOWR has since been used in the management of primary BOT, with again no reported recurrence of disease identified on follow up, particularly in cases where the procedure was not performed in combination with other methods of FSS.42 Recurrence of BOT has also been successfully resected using LUS.43 The advantages of using LUS over TVUS or TRUS in the case reported, were described as closer proximity of the probe to the lesion, thereby reducing abdominal or vaginal wall inference and risk of infection, whilst also not having to change the laparoscopic position of the patient.43
+The use of IOUS has been described in the context of fertility-sparing surgery, the aim of which is to resect gynecological pathology, whilst preserving reproductive potential and ability to conceive.
+In the management of borderline ovarian tumors (BOTs) for example, conventional methods to treat primary or recurrent disease have included performing an oophorectomy to ensure complete resection of pathology.
+Through surveillance monitoring with ultrasound, it is possible to identify recurrences presenting as small intraovarian deposits, too small to be visualized at laparoscopy (Figures 1).40 Although it is feasible to manage such patients conservatively and operate only once the lesion is large enough to be seen at laparoscopy,41 it is possible that delaying intervention may later cause upstaging of disease, subjecting women to unnecessary invasive surgery.
+Recurrent serous BOTs (sBOTs) also increase in size at a rate of approximately 0.06 mm per month, and therefore, the time it takes for the lesion to be deemed adequate enough to perform laparoscopic resection, may delay women’s future plans for pregnancy.41 IOUS using TVUS and TRUS modalities have been successfully used to treat a series of seven women presenting with a first recurrence of sBOT, who wished to preserve their fertility.40 The women in the series all underwent ultrasound-guided ovarian wedge resection of lesions between 12 mm and 37 mm, which were too deeply embedded within ovarian tissue to be seen laparoscopically.40 Six of the seven women operated on did not develop recurrence of disease during a follow-up period of 1–20 months, thus demonstrating that safe and complete resection of non-benign intraovarian lesions is feasible.40 Ultrasound-guided ovarian wedge resection has since been used in the management of primary BOT, with again no reported recurrence of disease identified at follow-up, particularly in cases in which the procedure was not performed in combination with other methods of fertility-sparing surgery.42 Recurrent BOT has also been successfully resected using LUS.43 The advantages of using LUS over TVUS or TRUS in the case reported were described as closer proximity of the probe to the lesion, thereby reducing abdominal or vaginal wall inference and risk of infection, whilst also not having to change the laparoscopic position of the patient.43

 1

-Open gynecological surgeries
+Open gynecological surgery

 Radical debulking surgery